Free vs Paid: What RM 800 More Monthly Surplus Actually Buys You (Real Property Comparison)

 What the Free Tier Is Actually For

-We are not pretending the free-tier band (sub-RM 500 simplified surplus) contains winners.
-It does not.
-What it contains is real named properties with real data that let you verify we are not making the numbers up.
-Every free-tier property you verify on PropertyGuru or iProperty is a data point that tells you our scrape is accurate, our methodology is rigorous, and our paid tier is selected from a real dataset — not synthetic marketing fluff.
+We are not pretending the free-sample band (sub-RM 500 simplified surplus) is full of winners.
+It is not.
+What the free sample gives you is representative properties with real data so you can verify we are not making the numbers up.
+The free 5-page sample shows a handful of representative properties with cashflow, financing, and all 12 costs pre-calculated.
+Every figure you check against local property data tells you our scrape is accurate, our methodology is rigorous, and the paid tier is selected from a real dataset, not synthetic marketing fluff.

-The free tier is a proof layer.
-The paid tier is where the decisions get made.
+The free sample is a proof layer.
+The paid directory, which names all 1,088 Malaysian cashflow-positive properties, is where the decisions get made.

 Why the Paid Tier Wins: A Pattern, Not an Outlier

 Finding them in a scrape of 130,000 listings requires two things: (1) complete sale and rental comparable data per development, and (2) a 12-cost model applied consistently.
 The paid directory does both.
-The free tier is an honest sample.
+The free sample is an honest, representative slice of it.

 How to Act on This